gerane/gerane.github.io/_posts/2015-05-29-isesteroids-theming.md

 ## Syntax Settings

 I wont go in depth on these settings.
-These you can edit via Tools => Options.
+These you can edit via Tools => Options in the ISE.
 This is the same editor as in the Default ISE.

 {% highlight xml %}
 <!-- Text Color Settings -->
 <DefaultTextColor>#FF00FF00</DefaultTextColor>
 <DefaultTokenColor>#FFF5DEB3</DefaultTokenColor>

 <!-- Script Pane Syntax Settings -->
 <PowerShellScriptToken>
   <Token Name="Attribute" Color="#FF009F00" />